The ultimate Reading Festival 2019 FAQ

 Are there showers or phone chargers?

 Yes and yes!
 There are free showers on site, so you don’t have to wet wipe yourself for the whole weekend if you don’t have to.
 These will be clearly marked on our festival map, which will be released nearer the time.

 Charge Candy will be with us on site once again – pre-order your festival charging here to make sure you never run out of juice over the whole weekend.

 Can we bring alcohol into the Main Arena?

 Afraid not, over 18s can bring alcohol for personal consumption into the campsites as long as this is decanted into plastic bottles.
 Glass is not allowed in the campsites or Main Arena.
-We only allow 500ml sealed water and soft drinks into the Arena.
+We only allow sealed soft drinks under 500ml, as well as empty reusable plastic and metal bottles of any size into the Arena.